baku89/tethr/README.md

 ### Config Descriptor

-If you want to obtain information about a config, such as its writability and a list of valid values, you can use the `tethr.getDesc('configName')` or `tethr.getConfigNameDesc` methods.
+If you want to obtain information about a config, such as its writability and a list of valid values, you can use the `cam.getDesc('configName')` methods.
 These methods return a descriptor object.

 ```ts
 interface ConfigDesc<ConfigType> {